ibm-cloud-docs/hs-crypto/initialize-hsm-cli.md

   You can repeat the command to add extra crypto unit administrators if needed.

   The number of administrators that you add to a crypto unit needs to be equal to or greater than the signature threshold value and the revocation signature threshold value that you intend to set in [Step 3](#step3-exit-imprint-mode).
-For example, if you are about to set the signature threshold or revocation signature threshold value to eight, you need to add at least eight administrators to the crypto unit.
+For example, if you are about to set the signature threshold or revocation signature threshold value to two, you need to add at least two administrators to the crypto unit.
+You can add up to eight administrators to a crypto unit.
   {: tip}

   Do not remove the administrator signature key files from your workstation.
 Otherwise, you are not able to perform TKE actions that need to be signed, such as zeroizing crypto units and rotating master keys.